‘Don’t be afraid to help somebody’: MLGW worker uses TV show training to save man hurt in accident

 He rushed to a nearby construction site, discovering a man badly injured.
 Several others were pulling him out of a hole.
 Brown thought quickly.

 “When his leg got exposed with the injury, I just sprung into action.
-It was I need a belt, I need a shirt, I need something to tie his leg off,” Brown said.
+It was, I need a belt, I need a shirt, I need something to tie his leg off,” Brown said.
 “Once somebody handed me a belt, I applied a makeshift tourniquet to his leg.”

 | A look inside the downtown Memphis building everyone wants to save →